AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

 | **Extra Parameters Ignored** | Commands like `help`, `list`, and `exit` ignore extra text. | `help 123` → works like `help` |

+> **WARNING**
-> Warning for PDF Users: Be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+ For PDF Users: Be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

 ### Command summary